RobotLoader: Class Autoloading

-And that's all.
-From now on, you don't need to use
+And that's it, from this point on, we don't need to use

-When RobotLoader encounters duplicate class name during indexing, it throws an exception and informs you about it.
-RobotLoader also automatically updates the cache when it has to load a class it doesn't know.
-We recommend disabling this on production servers, see Caching.
+If RobotLoader encounters a duplicate class name during indexing, it will throw an exception and notify you.
+RobotLoader also automatically updates the cache when it needs to load an unknown class.
+We recommend turning this off on production servers, see Caching.

-If you want RobotLoader to skip some directories, use
+If you want RobotLoader to skip certain directories, use

-By default, RobotLoader reports errors in PHP files by throwing exception
+By default, RobotLoader reports errors in PHP files by throwing a

 $configurator is used in